0ptim/DeFiChainWiki/docs/auto/Investing_Trading.md

 </div>

 The examples are made for the input investment of DFI, but it can be replaced with all crypto tokens of DeFiChain ecosystem (f.e. dBTC, dETH, dUSDT,...).
 However, only dAsset-DUSD pools are used in the examples.

-### Liquidity Mining – Neutral DFI / Long dAsset
+### Neutral DFI / Long dAsset

 #### Investment thesis